 Every organization knows it's vital to secure customer data to preserve legitimacy, partner relationships, and business reputations.
 You can set up rules that notify you about possible exposure of your customer information so that you can secure this data before it becomes a costly breach.

 For example, your company is consulting with Acme Enterprises on a large project, code-named "DarkTunnel."
 All of your business documents regarding this project either use this code name or the customer's name in their filenames to draw attention and separate them from other project files.
 So that everyone can access them, files are exchanged using your customer's Box cloud storage.
 You want to set up a rule to notify you when any file about DarkTunnel is moved to any location other than the approved Box destination.

 - Filename or extension: Filename includes any *DarkTunnel*, DarkTunnel*, *Acme*, Acme*, *AE*, AE*

-- Destination: All options except Cloud storage > Box
+- Destination: All Cloud storage uploads options except Box

 To customize this for your organization, make a list of the project or customer names that could be used in filenames and targeted for exfiltration.
 Identify which destinations may be more likely for these files to be exfiltrated to, along with the users who routinely collaborate on these files for valid reasons to exclude from the rule to improve signal.